 The region's economic climate continues to provide necessary funding to fulfil the Agency's purpose.
-Property tax remains the Agency's primary source of income and assessed value growth continues to rebound steadily from the 2007 - 2008 Great Recession and financial crisis lows.
-Even as a pandemic swept through the world, the region has surpassed the pre-Great Recession assessed values.
-The Agency's economic forecasts of 4.5% assessed value growth continues to support continued, but potentially slowing, growth in the region.
-The pandemic's impact on the economy was short-lived; however, the Agency is proceeding with caution to prepare for the longer-lasting impact on the economy.
-The supply chain impacts, costs of goods and services, as well as the highly competitive job market have all impacted operations and staffing of the Agency.
-The assessed values remain strong, with moderate growth averaging in the range of 4% to 6% throughout the remainder of their 10-year forecast.
+Property tax remains the Agency's primary source of income and assessed value growth has recovered since the Great Recession of the later '00s and increased since the market surge during the Covid-19 pandemic.
+The Agency's economic forecasts of assessed value growth continues, but with caution.
+The pandemic's economic impact on the economy had a dramatic short-term effect and now is manifesting on the cost side with increasing costs and inflation.
+In addition, the supply chain disruptions and the highly competitive job market have all impacted operations and staffing of the Agency.
+The assessed values remain strong, with moderate growth averaging in the range of 3% to 6% throughout the remainder of their 10-year forecast.